UKHomeOffice/aspel-workspace/packages/asl-metrics/README.md

 ## Streaming

-By default reports return newline delimited json streams.
+By default, reports return newline delimited json streams.
 A complete json object can be requested by passing a querystring parameter of `?stream=false`.

 Note: sending complete responses is not recommended for large reports or reports which ingest large numbers of database records.